Sergio-Bautista/Proxmox-SOC-HomeLab/README.md

                                              |_|                                                                  |___/

 ````
-*Connectivity Tests:*
+1. *Connectivity Tests:*

-    -Verify all VMs can ping each other across the correct network segments.
+    - Verify all VMs can ping each other across the correct network segments.
-    -Verify VMs can reach the internet.
+    - Verify VMs can reach the internet.
-    -Crucially, test that VMs CANNOT ping your Proxmox host's management IP or devices on your home network.
+    - Crucially, test that VMs CANNOT ping your Proxmox host's management IP or devices on your home network.

-*Wazuh Agent Enrollment:*
+2. *Wazuh Agent Enrollment:*

-    -Confirm all endpoints (Kali, Windows Client, Metasploitables) are reporting to the Wazuh Manager.
+    - Confirm all endpoints (Kali, Windows Client, Metasploitables) are reporting to the Wazuh Manager.

-*Initial Scans:*
+3. *Initial Scans:*

-    -Run a basic Nmap scan from Kali against Metasploitable targets to confirm network reachability and open ports.
+    - Run a basic Nmap scan from Kali against Metasploitable targets to confirm network reachability and open ports.

 ````